AdobeDocs/experience-manager-core-components.en/help/email/components/button.md

 ## Configure Dialog {#configure-dialog}

-The configure dialog allows the content author to define the button and how it will behave and appear for a reader of your content.
+The configure dialog allows the content author to define the button and how it behaves and appears for a reader of your content.

 ### Properties Tab {#properties-tab}